6 min read

 Saves time and money

 With advanced functions such as interactive voice response (IVR), chatbots, instant messaging, and other self-service options, contact centers save the number of time agents spends on the phone.
-This reduces customers’ wait times and ultimately your overall costs.
+Quickly sending a text from a computer and answering customers’ questions reduces customers’ wait times and, ultimately, your overall costs.

 Enhances Customer Profiling